 Cool Facts about the Portuguese Flag

-Many Changes over the Years
+Changes Over the Years

-At the very beginning of its history, the Portuguese flag consisted of the coat of arms.
-Also, the number of yellow castles changed a few times.
-The shield’s shape also changed, and there was a crown above the shield.
-Then it was later replaced with the armillary sphere.
+- At the beginning of its history, the Portuguese flag consisted of a coat of arms.
+The number of yellow castles changed a few times, and the shield’s shape also changed, with a crown above it, later replaced by the armillary sphere.
 The green and red background became part of the national flag only after the First Republic came into power, replacing the blue and white colors.

 What do the colors on the Portuguese flag represent?